Alexander KadyrovAlex Kadyrov

 Several aspects of Dubai rent are negotiable, but newcomers rarely negotiate because they don't know they can:

 Landlords prefer fewer cheques.
-If you can pay in 1–2 cheques instead of 4–6, you have leverage to negotiate a lower total rent.
+If you can pay in 1–2 cheques instead of 4–6, you're in a stronger position to negotiate a lower total rent.
 The discount can be meaningful — AED 5,000–10,000 off the annual rent for a 1-cheque deal versus a 4-cheque deal is common.

 If the apartment is currently vacant, you can often negotiate a later start date or a few weeks of free rent.
 Landlords with empty units are paying maintenance fees and service charges on an apartment generating no income.
 A quick move-in is valuable to them.